SDFIdk/skraafoto_tile_public/README.md

 ![Masked image](./docs/media/image_mask.jpeg)

+## Acknowledgments

+The part of cogtiler (`aiocogdumper`) which does the actual TIFF reading is heavily based on https://github.com/mapbox/COGDumper.
+Thank you Mapbox.

 ## Configuration
 Cogtiler may be restricted to only proxy COGs from a fixed set of domains.
 This is done with a whitelist matching on prefix.
 The whitelist is configured using the environment variable named `COGTILER_WHITELIST` and is an array of allowed URL prefixes encoded as a json array like: